ADVERTISEMENT

 TIPS

 i.)
-The speaker gave a positive answer but not saying the traditional answer “yes”, instead he used a very good expression that means yes.
+The speaker gave a positive answer but not saying the traditional answer “yes”, instead he used a very good expression that meant yes.
 Then after that, he gave examples of his practices of being tidy.
 In that way, he’s able to express his answer in a more substantial way, plus he’s able to use some very good vocabulary words.

 ii.)
 The speaker gave a direct negative answer with the use of a very helpful negative expression that helped him express his answer creatively.
 Right after that, he talked about the reason why he wasn’t tidy and simply ended his answer by stating that he valued his priorities more than anything else.